-Neil is a fully accredited member of the Association of Professional Pension Trustees, has completed TPR's Trustee Toolkit and holds the Pensions Management Institute's Award in Pension Trusteeship (DC and DB).
+Neil is a fully accredited member of the Association of Professional Pension Trustees, has completed TPR's Trustee Toolkit.
+He is a Fellow of the Pensions Management Institute's and holds their Award in Pension Trusteeship (DC and DB).
 Neil has met all required CPD requirements.